 Basin Head Provincial Park

 I loooove to lounge on the beach on a sunny day.
-And after a few days of adventures, I couldn’t wait to get my toes in the soft sand.
-There are gorgeous beaches everywhere, but one of the best and most beautiful was Basin Head Provincial Park.
+And after a few days of adventures, I couldn't wait to get my toes in the soft sand.
+There are many gorgeous Prine Edward Island beaches, but one of the best and most beautiful was Basin Head Provincial Park.
 It is known for its “singing sand” which squeaks when you walk on it.

 Marine Rail Park